Skip to main content

 SunPower filed chapter 11 in Delaware after reporting problems and financing pressure hit liquidity.
 It sold Blue Raven, New Homes, and dealer-network assets to Complete Solaria for $45 million, confirmed a liquidating plan, and kept the lead case open into 2026.

 This was a cash-collateral case, not a DIP-financed restructuring.
 SunPower said inflation, higher interest rates, delayed SEC reporting, and tighter lender support reduced demand and access to capital, while the company had already announced layoffs of about 1,000 employees and saw its shares fall more than 40% after the filing.
-The company ultimately sold its operating platform to Complete Solaria for $45 million in cash plus assumed liabilities, confirmed a liquidating plan in October 2024, and kept the lead case open into 2026 for claims administration and post-confirmation disputes even after the affiliate cases were closed.
+The company sold its operating platform to Complete Solaria for $45 million in cash plus assumed liabilities, confirmed a liquidating plan in October 2024, and kept the lead case open into 2026 for claims administration, creditor-trust recoveries, and post-confirmation disputes even after the affiliate cases were closed.

 Debtor(s)SunPower Corporation (10 jointly administered debtors, including SunPower North America and Blue Raven entities)